 Even if a wedding photographer’s photos are gorgeous or they come highly recommended by someone you know, it’s always useful to do your own research and vet a photographer before booking.
-Make sure they sound professional in communication to you, have an up-to-date website and social media, and have reputable reviews online (look at Yelp, The Knot, and Wedding Wire).
+Make sure they sound professional in communication with you, have an up-to-date website and social media, and have reputable reviews online (look at Yelp, The Knot, and Wedding Wire).
 These are just the starting points, but ones that you definitely don't want to miss.